degdigital/skeletor/README.md

 ## Atomic Design & Pattern Lab
 Skeletor encourages the use of the [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design) methodology and comes preconfigured with Pattern Lab to help you create atomic design systems.
-Learn more about Atomic Design and Pattern Lab [here](http://patternlab.io).
+Learn more about Atomic Design and Pattern Lab [here](http://patternlab.io). **Note**: Skeletor currently ships with version 1 of Pattern Lab.
+A future release will support Pattern Lab v2.

 In Skeletor, all primary front-end development occurs in Pattern Lab.
 You can then export your code as a standalone site or into a CMS.
 Read more about this in the [workflows](#workflows) section.

 ## Themes
 Skeletor is a multi-theme build tool.
 A theme is considered a variation of a base website or set of assets.
-In a multi-theme environment, you would have a base theme (website) and one or more child themes that vary from the base theme in some way.
+In a multi-theme environment, you have a base theme (website) and one or more child themes that vary from the base theme in some way.
 Skeletor is configured for one theme by default but can easily be configured for multiple themes.

-One benefit of using themes is the ability to have child themes inherit CSS from its base theme.
+One benefit of using themes is the ability to have child themes inherit CSS from the base theme.
 This avoids repetition of code while still allowing for the overriding of CSS in a child theme when necessary.

 ## Directory Structure
 Skeletor can be the entirety of your web project or live side-by-side with your CMS source directory, depending on your needs.
 The default directory structure is as follows: